W. J. Monilaw

 William James Monilaw (July 22, 1874 – July 18, 1964) was an American football and track and field coach and college athletics administrator.
 He served at the head football coach at Drake University from 1903 to 1904 and at the University of Missouri from 1906 to 1908, compiling a career college football record of 28–13–1.
 Every year he coached, his teams posted a winning record.
+Later, he became a physician who advocated for the health and safety of children in athletics.

 Early life

 Molinaw attended Cedar Rapids High School in Cedar Rapids, Iowa, and was later accepted into Drake University.

 Coaching career

 Drake

 Monilaw got his first coaching job as the seventh head coach for his alma mater, Drake University, for two seasons, from 1903 until 1904.
 His coaching record at Drake was 10–7.

 Missouri

 From 1906 to 1908, he served as the head football coach at the University of Missouri in Columbia, Missouri, where he compiled an 18–6–1 record.
 Monilaw was the 12th head coach for Mizzou.